Miguel Piñero: Later years

 Piñero played an important role in acquainting his writing partner and erstwhile lover, the Chinese-American gay artist Martin Wong, with the Lower East Side, becoming a benefactor at a time when Wong found it difficult to meet his rent.
 Several of Wong's paintings are illustrations of poems given to him by Piñero.
 "The Annunciation According to Mikey Piñero (Cupcake and Paco)" (1984) pictures a scene from Short Eyes.

 Miguel Piñero died on June 16, 1988, in New York City from cirrhosis.
 Piñero's ashes were scattered across the Lower East Side of Manhattan, as he asked in his 1985 "Lower East Side Poem".
 The homage to his beloved neighborhood concluded:

 Leading up to his death, he was working with Papp on a new play to premiere at the New York Shakespeare Festival.
 Every Form of Refuge Has Its Price, his unfinished piece, is set in an intensive care unit.
 He also had another unfinished play, The Cinderella Ballroom.

 Typescripts for Piñero's The Guntower and All Junkies are in the Billy Rose Theatre Collection at the New York Public Library for the Performing Arts.

 Legacy

 The life of Miguel Piñero was portrayed in the 2001 Hollywood production Piñero, directed by Leon Ichaso and starring Benjamin Bratt as Piñero.
 In the film, Piñero's love life is displayed, ranging from his interactions with men and women, including his protégé Reinaldo Povod.
 The relationships are secondary to the life of the writer as an individual, as the movie shows a non-chronological portrayal of Piñero's development as both a poet and a person.
 The movie blends visual and audio segments shot in short, music/slam poetry videos with typical movie narratives to show Piñero's poetics in action.

+The poems "January In Motion" and "The Bronx 1979" by Neil Raymond Ricco were written for Pińero.

+In 2022, Piñero was featured in the book 50 Key Figures in Queer US Theatre, with a profile written by theatre scholar Karen Jaime.